cfinn8822/azure-start/README.md

 <img src="https://i.imgur.com/pY1QkBp.png.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

- - Use the same resource group that was just created (for this example use RG-01).
+ - Use the same resource group that was just created for this example use (RG-01).
- - Create a unique name for the storage account that hasn't already been taken (for this example use labsaname).
+ - Create a unique name for the storage account that hasn't already been taken for this example use (labsaname).
- - Choose the same region (this example use (US) West US 3).
+ - Choose the same region for this example use ((US) West US 3).
  - Skip everything else and click "Review", then "Create".

 <img src="https://i.imgur.com/uhzsXAJ.png.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/6Yoibis.png.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

 4) Creating a Virtual Machine